kubernetes/website/content/en/docs/getting-started-guides/windows/_index.md

 # Getting Help and Troubleshooting

 Your main source of help for troubleshooting your Kubernetes cluster should start with this [section](/docs/tasks/debug-application-cluster/troubleshooting/).
 Some additional, Windows-specific troubleshooting help is included in this section.
+Logs are an important element of troubleshooting issues in Kubernetes.
+Make sure to include them any time you seek troubleshooting assistance from other contributors.
+Follow the instructions in the SIG-Windows [contributing guide on gathering logs](https://github.com/kubernetes/community/blob/master/sig-windows/CONTRIBUTING.md#gathering-logs).

 1. How do I know start.ps1 completed successfully?